eSIM-compatible phones in 2026

 All models of Samsung Galaxy Fold and Samsung Galaxy Z Fold are eSIM compatible.

-- "5G" might be included in the model name depending on the specific model and region.
+5G might be included in the model name depending on the specific model and region.
+Also note that some phones from specific countries may not work with eSIM.
+Learn more about eSIM-compatible Samsung phones.

 Huawei phones that support eSIM